DataFrames - Part 1

 In this case, both columns contain floating point (decimal) numbers.

-DIY1: Read data into a dataframe
+Read data into a DataFrame

-Display the first ten rows of the Loan data set to see its contents.
+Display the first ten rows of the Loan dataset to see its contents.
 It is taken from a tutorial on Data Handling in Python which you might find useful for further practice.

-From this exercise we can see that a dataframe can contain different types of data: real numbers (e.g. LoanAmount), integers (ApplicantIncome), categorical data (Gender), and strings (Loan_ID).
+From this exercise we can see that a DataFrame can contain different types of data: real numbers (e.g. LoanAmount), integers (ApplicantIncome), categorical data (Gender), and strings (Loan_ID).

 PYTHON